 Animal Models: For DDT considerations, an animal model is one in which a disease process/pathological condition can be investigated, and in which the disease/condition in multiple important aspects corresponds to the human disease/condition of interest.
 The animal model(s) should meet the four criteria outlined in the Animal Rule such that the effectiveness of the product in animals can be a reliable indicator of its effectiveness in humans.

-- Patient-reported outcome (PRO) measures: A PRO is a measurement based on a report that comes from the patient (i.e., study subject) about the status of a patient's health condition without amendment or interpretation of the patient's report by a clinician or anyone else.
-A PRO can be measured by self-report or by interview, provided that the interviewer records only the patient's response.
-Symptoms or other unobservable concepts known only to the patient (e.g., pain severity or nausea) can only be measured by PRO measures.
+- Patient-reported outcome (PRO) measures: A measurement based on a report that comes directly from the patient (i.e., study subject) about the status of a patient’s health condition without amendment or interpretation of the patient’s response by a clinician or anyone else.
+A PRO can be measured by self-report or by interview provided that the interviewer records only the patient’s response.
+Symptoms or other unobservable concepts known only to the patient can only be measured by PRO measures.
 PROs can also assess the patient perspective on functioning or activities that may also be observable by others.
+PRO measures include:

-- Clinician-reported outcome (ClinRO) measures: A ClinRO is based on a report that comes from a trained health-care professional after observation of a patient’s health condition.
-A ClinRO measure involves a clinical judgment or interpretation of the observable signs, behaviors, or other physical manifestations thought to be related to a disease or condition.
-ClinRO measures cannot directly assess symptoms that are known only to the patient (e.g., pain intensity).
+- Clinician-reported outcome (ClinRO) measures: A measurement based on a report that comes from a trained health-care professional after observation of a patient’s health condition.
+Most ClinRO measures involve a clinical judgment or interpretation of the observable signs, behaviors, or other manifestations related to a disease or condition.
+ClinRO measures cannot directly assess symptoms that are known only to the patient.
+ClinRO measures include:

 DDT-specific guidance: Document signed by the CDER Director at the conclusion of the qualification process indicating that a DDT is qualified for a specific context of use.
 This document includes information relevant for use of the qualified DDT in its specific context of use, along with its assessment and conclusion of the supporting data for qualification.
 This document is posted on the DDT Qualification Web Site to ensure public availability of the DDT and the corresponding notice will be posted in the Federal Register.
 In accord with Good Guidance Practices, the initial posting of the qualification will be as a draft appendix to the DDT qualification process guidance, with an identified period for public comment.
 Subsequent to that, the comments will be considered and the appendix reposted as a final guidance appendix with any revisions that are appropriate.
 Once qualified, DDTs will be publicly available for use in any drug development program for the qualified context of use.